Oral cancer is one of the most common cancer in the world.

-The overall 1-year survival rate for patients with all stages of oral cavity and pharynx cancers is 81%.
-The 5- and 10-year survival rates are 56% and 41%, respectively.
+The survival rate of the end of 1 year with all stages of oral cancer and pharyngeal cancer is 81%.
+The survival rate at the end of 5 and 10 years are 56% and 41% respectively.

-A biopsy may be needed to determine the makeup of a suspicious looking area.
-There are different types of biopsies and your doctor can determine which one is best.
-Many doctors don’t use brush biopsies because while they're very easy, they still need a scalpel biopsy to confirm the results if the brush biopsy is positive.
-Also there are different types of scalpel biopsies, incisional and excisional, depending whether only a piece or the whole area is needed to determine what the nature of the problem is.
-Some doctors preform these biopsies with lasers.
+even though it is very easy.
+They would need a scalpel biopsy to confirm the results if the brush biopsy is positive.
+Also there are various kinds of scalpel biopsies, incisional and excisional, depending on whether only a piece or the whole area is needed to understand what the nature of the problem is.
+Some doctors prefer performing biopsy with lasers.

 To prevent oral cancer: